Yihui-Peng/EasySave/README.md

 [Click here to watch the demo video.](https://leidenuniv1-my.sharepoint.com/:v:/g/personal/s3990788_vuw_leidenuniv_nl/EWQqtigp00xGjRqCbi2F1q8B63BJgNNwN9CLoWdJs7FKsg?e=0y7rta)

+## Testing

+Before running Path_test_combined.py, you must delete the data.db file in the instance folder.
+Once the test is done, you must once again delete the data.db file in order to be able to run the app.py file again.

 ## License
 This project is part of a university assignment and is intended for academic use only.
 It is not licensed for public use or distribution.